oracle/tribuo/docs/FAQs.md

 equivalent of both "predict" and "predict\_proba" in scikit-learn.
-We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; preditions cannot be made using untrained models when it's not possible to have an untrained model with a predict method.
+We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; preditions cannot be made using untrained models when it's impossible to have an untrained model with a predict method.
 This separation does mean that integrating new libraries is more complex than with scikit-learn, since with scikit-learn it is possible to simply export a small number of methods with